FLASH SALES: discover new special offers every week!

 lanceolate foliage example

-Olive tree, corkscrew willow, and sweet chestnut
+Olive, twisted willow, and sweet chestnut

 Ribbon-like leaves

-Acidular leaves
+Acicular leaves

-Examples: Pinus sp., Picea sp., Juniper, Larch, etc.
+Examples include Pinus sp., Picea sp., Juniper, Larix, etc.

-acidular foliage definition
+acicular foliage definition

 Juniperus, Cedrus deodora, and Pinus sylvestris

-Palmatilobate and Palmatilobate Leaves
+Palmatilobate and digitate leaves

 examples of palmate leaves

-Maple, Fatsia japonica and Aconitum napellus
+Maple, Fatsia japonica, and Aconitum napellus

 The original leaves